 Do you share any of these financial habits?

-Friend routines, addiction, shopping, careless credit, daily expenses... what are financial habits you engage in that you feel like you can't get out of?
+Friend routines, addiction, shopping, careless credit, daily expenses... what are the financial habits you feel are holding you back?
 My habits were costing me AT LEAST $1,000 a month.
-Paired with monthly bills, school loans, rent, and life -- I was living paycheck to paycheck.
-When I cut those habits even for just a few months out of the year, I saw big changes.
+Paired with monthly bills, school loans, rent, and life -- I was living paycheck to paycheck with no opportunity to invest in my dreams.
+When I cut those habits even for just a few months out of the year, I saw big changes in my savings account.